Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Relative Faber-Krahn inequality and estimates on the heat kernel and the Riesz and Bessels potentials

-\begin{theorem} Let $(M,g,\mu)$ be a weighted Riemannian manifold, suppose that there is $R > 0$ such that $M$ satisfy $\FK{R}$.
-Then $\mu$ satisfy $\doubling{R }$, and for any $c > 4$ there is some constant $C > 0$ such that the heat kernel satisfies the upper bound :
+If $t > R^2$, then we do the same thing, but with $r = R$, and we obtain the following: \begin{theorem} Let $(M,g,\mu)$ be a weighted Riemannian manifold, suppose that there is $R > 0$ such that $M$ satisfies $\FK{R}$.
+Then $\mu$ satisfies $\doubling{R }$, and for any $c > 4$ there is some constant $K > 0$ such that the heat kernel has the following upper bounds:

-The constant $C$ depends only on $b$ and $\eta$ in the Faber-Krahn inequality and on the $c > 4$ chosen. \end{theorem}
+The constant $K$ depends only on $b$ and $\eta$ in the Faber-Krahn inequality and on the $c > 4$ chosen. \end{theorem}

 The estimate on the heat kernel follows from Theorem 5.2 of \cite{Grigoryan94}.
 The R-doubling follow from the proof of Proposition 5.2 of the same article.